-- The identification of appropriate stratification variables to reduce sampling variance and facilitate the computation of nonresponse adjustments. - The incorporation of an agreed target cluster size of PISA-Eligible students: The minimum acceptable target cluster size is 25 students.
+- The identification of appropriate stratification variables to reduce sampling variance and facilitate the computation of non-response adjustments. - The incorporation of an agreed target cluster size of PISA-eligible students from each sampled school: The recommended target cluster size is 42 and 25 is the minimum.
 In determining the target cluster size for a given country, or stratum within a country, it is necessary to ensure that the minimum sample size requirements for both schools and students will be met.

-Note 1.7 Any exceptional costs associated with verifying a school sample taken by the National Centre, or a student sample selected other than by using MyMWestra, will be borne by the National Centre.
+Note 1.7 Any exceptional costs associated with verifying a school sample taken by the National Centre, or a student sample selected other than by using the sampling contractor's software will be borne by the National Centre.

-Note 1.8 Agreement with the international contractor on alternative methods of drawing samples will be subject to the principle that the sampling methods used are scientifically valid and consistent with PISA-D's documented sampling methods.
-Where a PISA-D participating country chooses to draw the school sample, the National Centre provides the international contractor with the data and documentation required for it to verify the correctness of the sampling procedures applied.
-Where a PISA-D participating country chooses not to use MyMWestra to draw the student sample, the National Centre provides the international contractor with the data and documentation required for it to verify the correctness of the sampling procedures applied.
+Note 1.8 Agreement with the international contractor on alternative methods of drawing samples will be subject to the principle that the sampling methods used are scientifically valid and consistent with PISA's documented sampling methods.
+Where a PISA participating country chooses to draw the school sample, the National Centre provides the international contractor with the data and documentation required for it to verify the correctness of the sampling procedures applied.
+Where a PISA participating country chooses not to use the sampling contractor's software to draw the student sample, the National Centre provides the international contractor with the data and documentation required for it to verify the correctness of the sample, the sample, the sample, the sample, the national Centre provides the international contractor's software to draw the student sample, the sampling procedures applied.